Multi-target quantum compilation algorithm: Multi-target quantum compilation

 where $G_k(\bm \theta_k)$ is a sequence of parameterized single- and multi-qubit quantum gates, $L$ is the number of layers, $N$ the number of qubits.
 The design of $V(\bm \theta)$ is not unique, and recent efforts to optimize it, including architecture search \cite{Du2022,Zhang_2021,PhysRevResearch.2.023074, https://doi.org/10.1002/qute.202100134}, adaptive variational quantum algorithm \cite{Grimsley2019,PRXQuantum.2.030307}, and genetic-based approach (GA) \cite{ 934383,8862255,katoch2021review,Tandeitnik_2024}.

 In this work, we combine GA with VQA to optimize multi-target quantum compilation.
-This approach optimizes both the parameters and the structure of quantum circuits, ensuring efficient compilation, practical computational capability, and low-depth circuits.
-The scheme is shown in Fig.\ref{fig:1}a, and the flow chart is in Fig.\ref{fig:1}b.
-The genetic search identifies the best ansatz $V^*$ that meets all inputs at a given threshold.
-The best ansatz is then used in VQA to find the optimal parameters $\bm\Theta^*$ using gradient descent.
+This approach optimizes both the parameters and the structure of quantum circuits (ansatzes), ensuring efficient compilation, practical computational capability, and low-depth circuits.
+The scheme is shown in Figure \ref{fig:1}(a), and the flow chart is given in Figure \ref{fig:1}(b).
+We first generate quantum circuits with random parameters and evaluates their cost functions.
+If the cost functions do not meet a threshold, we use VQA to optimize the parameters and re-evaluate.
+After VQA finishes, the best circuits are passed to the GA, which updates their structure through selection, crossover, and mutation for the next generation.
+Once GA completes, the best circuit is fed back into the VQA, which runs until the threshold is met or the cost function stabilizes.